Full engagement workflow for white-label CAM audit partners

 Step 3.1: Portal upload

 Once the document set is complete, upload through the CAMAudit white-label portal.
-The upload interface accepts PDF and Excel files.
-For multi-year audits, organize uploads by year to ensure the detection engine applies the correct reconciliation statement to each year.
+The upload screen takes PDF and Excel files.
+For multi-year audits, organize uploads by year.
+That way the engine applies the right statement to each year.

-- Confirm document year matches the audit year in scope
+- Confirm the document year matches the audit year in scope

-- Confirm all lease amendments are included (the portal extracts lease terms from the amendment stack, not just the base lease)
+- Confirm all lease amendments are included (the portal pulls lease terms from the amendment stack, not just the base lease)

-- Confirm the expense ledger covers the same fiscal year as the reconciliation statement
+- Confirm the expense ledger covers the same fiscal year as the statement

 Detection runs within 10 to 15 minutes of a complete submission.
-The portal sends a notification when results are ready.
+The portal sends a notice when results are ready.

 Step 3.2: Reviewing the detection output

-The detection output presents findings grouped by rule.
-Before building the client report, review the output with a prioritization lens.
+The output groups findings by rule.
+Before you build the client report, review the output and set priorities.

 Review protocol for detection output:

 First, read every finding flagged as high confidence.
-These are math-based results with explicit variance calculations.
-Confirm the inputs (management fee rate, pro-rata share percentage, base year expense total) against the source documents before accepting the finding.
-Calculation errors in the source documents are rare but do occur.
+These are math-based results with clear gap calculations.
+Confirm the inputs against the source documents before you accept the finding.
+The inputs are the management fee rate, the pro-rata share percentage, and the base year expense total.
+Calculation errors in source documents are rare, but they happen.

 Second, review every finding flagged as medium confidence.
-These are typically classification-based findings where the lease language is ambiguous or the expense line item description is generic.
-Cross-reference the specific expense line against the lease exclusions section.
-See the management fee overcharge detection rule and the pro-rata share error rule documentation for examples of what source evidence is needed to elevate a medium-confidence finding to high confidence.
+These are usually classification findings where the lease language is unclear or the expense label is generic.
+Match the specific expense line against the lease exclusions section.
+See the management fee overcharge detection rule and the pro-rata share error rule docs.
+They show what source evidence raises a medium finding to high confidence.

-Third, review any findings flagged as low confidence.
-These should not appear in the client report without additional document verification.
-Either obtain the missing documentation or note the finding as "requires additional information" in the engagement file.
+Third, review any finding flagged as low confidence.
+These should not go in the client report without more document checks.
+Either get the missing document or note the finding as "requires additional information" in the file.

 Findings prioritization by rule type: